jina-ai/docs/chapters/sparse.rst

 As was mentioned before, ``TFIDFTextEncoder`` was created based on Scikit-learn, before using the Encoder, you need to ``fit`` the vectorizer with your training data.
+In this example, we use a simple corpus containing four sentences of text.

 .. highlight:: python
 .. code-block:: python